OJ/gobuster/README.md

 ```bash
 hashcat -a 3 --stdout ?l | gobuster dir -u https://mysite.com -w -
 ```
+Note: If the `-w` option is specified at the same time as piping from STDIN, an error will be shown and the program will terminate.

-##### TIP
+#### TIP
 You can get an intimation to your telegram mobile application once the fuzzing is done using the python [intimations](https://github.com/AbhijithAJ/intimations) module.

 ```
 gobuster dir -u https://mysite.com -w ; python3 -m intimations telegram --title 'FUZZING' --message 'Fuzzing on the target is complete.'
 ```

-Note: If the `-w` option is specified at the same time as piping from STDIN, an error will be shown and the program will terminate.

 ## Patterns